Nicolas-hr00/sorting_algorithm/README.md

 - Windows:

-	To compile run the command: `g++ main.cpp headers.cpp -o quick`
+	To compile run the command: `g++ main.cpp sorting.cpp sorting.h`

-	To execute run the command: `quick.exe`
+	To execute run the command: `./a.out`

 - Linux / Mac OS:

-	To compile run the command: `g++ main.cpp headers.cpp -o quick`
+	To compile run the command: `g++ main.cpp sorting.cpp sorting.h`

-	To execute run the command: `./quick`
+	To execute run the command: `./a.out`

 ## Description <a name= "description"></a>